 Vitamins are important.
 They can play a role for healthy skin, brain health, cell production and growth, healthy development, immune system support, bone health, increased physical energy, and much more.*

 Different vitamins serve different purposes in the body.

 For instance, vitamin E is an antioxidant that may help support the health of your brain, blood, vision, and skin (study).
-Vitamin B6 (study) and B12 (study) may be essential for the formation of red blood cells, as well as cell metabolism, nerve function, and more.
+Vitamin B6 (study) and B12 (study) may be essential for the formation of red blood cells, as well as cell metabolism, nerve function, and more (find out more about the vitamin B family).
 Vitamin D3 (study) may strengthen bones and teeth, improves immunity and heart function, and provides many other benefits.*

 Whether it's kids, adults or seniors, people of all ages should ensure that they get enough essential vitamins and nutrients in their diets.
 Vitamin supplements for ages 12 and up can be a good way to provide teenagers with nutritional support and ensure they’re supplementing their daily diet with some key nutrients.*

 To supplement nutrients obtained through food, teen girls and boys may want to consider taking dietary supplements (such as multivitamin gummies or other options).
 There are many reasons why vitamins matter.

 Which Vitamin for Teens Are Important?